jasper22/Q-Nomy/kuberenetes-minikube.md

 sudo install minikube /usr/local/bin/
 ```

+Please note: I'm using [VirtualBox](https://www.virtualbox.org/) as a driver for minikube - so download if necessary or use your other: [Minikube drivers](https://minikube.sigs.k8s.io/docs/drivers/)

 ## Setup local Docker registry

 1. Create alias for docker registry.
 I choose `docker.local` but it can be anything.
 So - we edit `/etc/hosts` file and it should look like this: